Lucimad007/Flappy-Bird/README.md

 - Randomly generated pipe obstacles
 - Score tracking
 - Game over screen with the option to restart
+- Day and Night cycle
+- Once you reached 1000 scores your bird will be red

 ## Getting Started